eviepk12/luas-segitiga/README.md

 # luas-segitiga
-Sucky project on C++ for an assignment
+Sucky project on C++ for a school assignment